taufik-nurrohman/comments-plugin-for-morfy-cms/README.md

             )
         );

-Add this snippet in your `blog_post.html` that is placed in your `themes` folder to show the comments area:
+Add this snippet to your `blog_post.html` that is placed in your `themes` folder to show the comments area:

     <section class="comments">
         <?php Morfy::factory()->runAction('comments'); ?>